coherent-marco/DjangoTesting/docs/test_views.md

 Django Views decide _what_ data is presented to the user.
 _How_ the data looks is __not__ part of the view's concerns.

 Essentially, a URL maps to a Python function that describes which data is presented.
+As a __minimum__, you should test the URL renders your expected template/resolves to your expected view.

 A sample view test may be like this:
 _Core tests_